Stableford is a points scoring system that allows golfers of every handicap level to compete on a more level playing field.

 Hole 1, is a par 4 with a stroke index of 9, our player gets a bogey 5 but claims a shot and scores 2 points.

-The round continues with the benefit of any player being unable to score on a hole can pick their ball up, and after allowing their playing partners to putt out continue to the next hole.
+The round continues with the benefit of any player being unable to score on a hole can pick their ball up.
+After allowing their playing partners to putt out, play continues to the next hole.

 This not only makes the game more enjoyable by relieving some of the stress but also helps to speed up play and so avoid frustration for all.